Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 6. Judges want to see evidence that teams know about drilling and modeling aspects of well construction.
-Because teams will either build or model a physical rig and downhole conditions, they <u>must specify the assumptions</u> made about their project.
+Because teams will either build or model a physical rig and downhole conditions, they must specify the assumptions made about their project.
 Allowing judges to understand “why” you made certain choices affecting the evaluation of your project.